School Board Policy 524 -

 8. Notification that student email addresses may be provided to district- approved third-party providers for access to educational tools and content.

-XII.
+XIII.
 Parent/Guardian Responsibility; Notification of Student Internet Use

 A. Outside of school, parents/guardians bear responsibility for the same guidance of Internet use as they exercise with information sources such as television, telephones, radio, movies and other possibly offensive media.
 Parents/guardians are responsible for monitoring their student’s use of the district electronic technologies and of the internet if the student is accessing district electronic technologies from home or a remote location.